-Transgender or Gender Reassignment х Agile working will be available to all employees regardless of the gender they identify as.
-The People Team will monitor any cases raised under the grievance policy to identify if any discrimination is occurring when applying agile working and take action to rectify if any issues are identified. • • • r in a care pathway changing from one gender to another ender staff and service users in the development of your proposal or service?
-Application of the Agile Working Policy will be monitored to make sure we are honouring people's right to a family life, and in line with UK employment law such as Working Time Directive Compliance.
-Affecting someone's right to Life e, Dignity and Re ect?
-Caring for other people or protection.
-The detention of an individual i • nger? ng someone in a humiliating situation or position?
+Transgender or Gender Reassignment x Agile working will be available to all employees regardless of the gender they identify as.
+The People Team will monitor any cases raised under the grievance policy to identify if any discrimination is occurring when applying agile working and take action to rectify if any issues are identified.
+This will include people who are e in the process of of or in a care pathway changing from one gender to another Have you considered the possi Have you considered the possible needs of transgender staff and service users in the development of your proposal or service?
+Human Rights x Application of the Agile Working Policy will be monitored to make sure we are honouring people's right to a family life, and in line with UK employment law such as Working Time Directive Compliance.
+Affecting someone's right to Life, Dignity and Respect?
+Caring for other people or prote Caring for other people or protecting them from danger?
+The detention of an individual inadvertently or placing someone in a humiliating situation or position?
+Trust Agile Working Policy st Agile Working Policy HR 38 February 2023